 Applicants will be selected based on experience and selected projects.
 Depending on number of selected candidates, students will be split into project-focused teams (see below for more information) but all students will meet weekly to collaborate and provide updates on progress.
 Students will be assigned to a project based on interest, skills, and CSW’s needs.

 Last year’s students created a short video that premiered at CSW’s Chemical Entanglements: Gender and Exposure symposium.
 View the film on our Youtube Channel!

-Students must submit application materials through the Online Application:
+Students must submit application materials through the Online Application Form.

 Applications will be accepted and reviewed on a rolling basis.
 Because accepted students will be split into groups by project, decisions will be made once the majority of applications are received.
 Students will be notified of decisions no later than Monday of Week 1 of the respective quarter.

 1) Brief Statement (no more than one page) – describe the following (one paragraph for each point):